MartinBloedorn/spidey/README.md

 Running a `GET` on [`martinvb.com/spidey`](http://martinvb.com/spidey) yields the following metadata about all scraped posts, serialized in a JSON package:

-    id              # DB id
-    created         # When the post was scraped title           # Post title
+    title           # Post title
     author          # Post's author
     url             # Post URL